-- ICR's repeated statements, like at their April 2016 Bozeman seminar, that "Science cannot prove anything."
+- ICR repeatedly states, including at their April 2016 Bozeman seminar, that "Science cannot prove anything."
 Yet that's where the photo on the right was taken.

-- A leading creation homeschool textbook, authored by a friend of Real Science Radio no less, states that, "Science cannot prove anything... there is no way that science can prove anything."
+- A leading creation homeschool textbook, authored by Jay Wile, a friend of Real Science Radio, states, "Science cannot prove anything... there is no way that science can prove anything."

 - The founder of Stand To Reason, a leading apologetics ministry (whom we debated in 2007 and again, asynchronously, in 2020), states that by the scientific method, we "cannot be certain about anything in an absolute sense. ...its method never allows certainty."

 However, it appears that this extreme claim that science "cannot prove anything" is really just an accidental hyperbole by those who confuse something with everything.
 Knowing something absolutely does not equate to knowing everything.
 We do not have to be omniscient to know certain things absolutely.
 For example, the scientific method has revealed that the solar surface is hotter than the lunar surface, that electromagnetic opposites attract, and that light travels faster than sound.
-Yet, since the present is only an immeasurable instant from the past, doubting that we can prove anything historical leads to the belief, even among creationists who then mimic relativists, that nothing can be proven whatsoever.
+Yet, since the present is only an instant from the past, doubting that we can prove anything historical leads to this belief even among some creationists, who are mimicing relativists, that nothing can be proven whatsoever.
 Going down this path many secularists have declared that they cannot know anything absolutely with plenty of atheists, college students, and at least one museum curator telling RSR that they are not even sure of their own existence.